Open-Materials-DB-data/test/src/content/index.md

 ---
-Title: Data for template paper title
+Title: Data for test
 ---

-# Data for template paper title
+# Data for test

 *Template Author* <sup>1</sup>, and *Other Template Author* <sup>2</sup>